Skip to content

 Written by

 Conducting appraisals for your employees may sound easy on paper, but it’s not unusual that difficulties arise once you start the process.
-After all, an appraisal usually involves giving people feedback, and that’s not always an easy thing to do.
-Even top-performing employees can struggle to hear how they can improve.
-However, conducting a well-run appraisal can result in a meaningful discussion between the employer and employee, significantly improving productivity and engagement
+After all, a performance appraisal involves giving feedback, and even top-performing employees can find it challenging to hear how they can improve.
+However, a well-structured appraisal leads to a meaningful discussion that can significantly improve productivity and engagement.
+This guide outlines how to prepare for and conduct an effective performance appraisal in the UK, covering best practices, common challenges, and key legal considerations to ensure a fair and productive process.

 An appraisal usually has the following parameters: